 Bibbidi Bobbodi charge a fortune if you include the princess dress in the fee.
 Save money and pack your princess dresses from home rather than buying on board.

-My laptop, his phone, her camera, there iPads, my hair straighter, all take up power points.
+My laptop, his phone, her camera, their iPads, my hair straighter, all take up power points.
 I packed one, 6 plug power board so all our appliances could fit in the one plug.
 Genius I say…I do this for every holiday.
 The power board literally stays in my suitcase.

 Perfect for shore days or by the pool during sea days.
 Don’t forget to pack a beach bag for your hats, sunscreen, magazines and water bottles.